tansive/tansive/README.md

   Enforce fine-grained controls over access, execution, and data flows.
 Every invocation is checked against policy in real time.

 - **Immutable Constraints and Transforms**
-  Pin runtime sessions to specific values and apply user-defined transforms to securely filter or modify inputs.
-Protect sensitive data like PII, PHI, and PCI.
-Apply runtime feature flags to tools and agents.
+  Pin runtime sessions to specific values and apply user-defined transforms to modify or redact inputs to agents and tools.
+Protect sensitive data (e.g. PII, Health data) and apply runtime feature flags.

 - **Tamper-Evident Audit Logging**
-  Hash-linked, signed logs of every action for observability, compliance, and forensic analysis.
+  Maintain, hash-linked, signed logs of every action for observability, compliance, and forensic analysis.

 - **Language and Framework Agnostic**
   Author tools and agents in any language — Python, Bash, Go, Node.js — with no mandatory SDKs.